 The Singapore Universal Studios movie theme park is the first of its kind in Southeast Asia.
 All these attractions are based on the studio’s blockbuster films as well as television series with 18 of its 24 rides specially designed for just Sentosa!
 There are seven movie-themed zones.

-Prices for a one-day ticket are for Adults (Age 13-59) – SGD76 and kids (Age 4-12) – SGD56.
+Prices for a one-day ticket are for Adults (Ages 13-59) – SGD76 and kids (Ages 4-12) – SGD56.
 Other attractions to look forward to are the Transformers Ride: The Ultimate 3D Battle and the Shrek 4-D Adventure.

 Play At Adventure Cove Waterpark

 Adventure Cove Waterpark is an aquatic adventure park and is for people of all ages.
-Prices for Adult is around SGD38 and for kids are SGD30.
+Prices for Adults is around SGD38 and for kids are SGD30.

 At Adventure Cove Waterpark, you can take high-speed water slides, laze the day away drifting on a lazy river, snorkel with 20,000 tropical fish over a colorful reef, wade among rays, and even come face to face with sharks!